 - Google Drive

 - Microsoft One Drive

 - Apple iCloud Drive

 Pro: Your files are backed up automatically in the cloud and on all the devices you use.

 Cons: There’s a possibility of damaged files if you are not careful, and you still need internet connectivity to do the sync.

 Here is a typical scenario: you have your home computer, a laptop, and a computer at work.
 You install Dropbox on all of them and share your working files.
 Every night when you turn off your home computer, your files are already in the cloud.
 In the morning, you grab your laptop so you can write on the train.
 The laptop has all your files.
 You work on it throughout the day, return home, and continue to work on your home computer, all seamless.
 You don’t have to copy files through USB drives, email them to yourself, and so on.
 The only caveat: your laptop must connect to a network to upload.

 This is how I do it: in the morning, I turn my laptop on and let it “pull” the data by itself over my Wi-fi.
 Then I work on it during the day, and in the evening, I turn it on at home and let it “push” the data.
-Now all my work is in three places: on my home computer, on my laptop, and in the cloud.
+Now all my work is in three places: on my home computer, laptop, and in the cloud.